Higher Education Emergency Relief Grants through Federal CARES ACT

 - Students experiencing additional expenses or financial hardships related to disruptions to campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, child care, and transportation).

-- Students must have been enrolled in on-campus/face-to-face courses for Spring courses after March 13, 2020.
+- Students must have been enrolled in on-campus/face-to-face courses for Fall 2020 courses.

 - Students exclusively in online enrollment are not eligible.